alexiaDorm/master-thesis/src/exploration/README.md

     - initial-exploration_ATAC.ipynb
     - initial-exploration_RNA.ipynb
-    - initial-clustering.ipynb:  Exploration of clustering in each dataset independently and gene markers

-2. Integration and clustering of the data:
+2. Integration and annotation of the data:
-    - initial-exploration_scvi.ipynb: Integration using scvi of all datasets, cell types definition using scvi latent space
+    - initial-exploration_scvi.ipynb: Integration using scVI of all batches, cell types annotation using scVI latent space